Search the Coventry and Warwickshire Partnership NHS Trust website

 - Both autism and ADHD come with unique strengths as well as challenges.
 Through the assessment, we build a clear picture of your individual strengths and needs, and work with you to outline a plan for any ongoing support.

-We are a diagnostic service.
-If you already have an ADHD diagnosis and require medication, please see our Adult ADHD Treatment Services page for further information.
+Please note we are a diagnostic service.
+If you already have an ADHD diagnosis and require medication, please see our adult ADHD treatment services page for further information.
 Alternatively, please contact: ADHDmedsec@covwarkpt.nhs.uk.

 Community Autism Support Service (CASS)